Arithmetic subsequences in a random ordering of an additive set

-Our first theorem is a direct consequence of the previous lemma.
+Note that this lemma does not use the commutativity of the groups $Z_n$; in the final section of this paper we briefly discuss possible noncommutative generalisations.
+Our first main theorem is a direct consequence of the previous lemma.

 \newcount\torsionfreethm \torsionfreethm=\thmcount \proclaim Theorem \advthm.
 For positive integers $n$ and $d$, let $L_n$ denote the longest arithmetic subsequence in an ordering of $[1,n]^d$, chosen uniformly at random.
-There exists a function $\psi(n,d)$ with $\psi(n,d)\sim 2d\log n/\log\log n$ such that the probability that $L_n$ does not equal either $\lfloor\psi(n,d)\rfloor$ or $\lceil\psi(n,d)\rceil$ tends to $0$ as $n$ approaches infinity. \special{ps:[/pdfm { /big_fat_array exch def big_fat_array 1 get 0 0 put big_fat_array 1 get 1 0 put big_fat_array 1 get 2 0 put big_fat_array pdfmnew } def}
+There exists a function $\psi(n,d)$ with $\psi(n,d)\sim_n 2d\log n/\log\log n$ such that the probability that $\psi(n,d)-6\leq L_n <\psi(n,d)+1$ tends to $1$ as $n$ approaches infinity. \special{ps:[/pdfm { /big_fat_array exch def big_fat_array 1 get 0 0 put big_fat_array 1 get 1 0 put big_fat_array 1 get 2 0 put big_fat_array pdfmnew } def}